-The Pathways Office is delighted to present our 14th annual Mohawk College Educational Pathways Fair at the Fennell Campus, on Tuesday, January 22, 2019 for Mohawk College students and graduates interested in credit transfer, degree completion or study abroad options.
+The Pathways Office is delighted to present our 14th annual Mohawk College Educational Pathways Fair at the Fennell Campus, on Wednesday, January 22, 2020 for Mohawk College students and graduates interested in credit transfer, degree completion or study abroad options.
 More than 40 universities and colleges will be on campus to talk to students about transfer opportunities.

 We are looking for volunteers who have the ability to interact with visitors and other students, can stand or walk for extended periods of time, and are dependable, reliable, organized, and committed to making this event as successful as possible.

 Volunteers are needed for various roles/activities such as: